2022 WNBA Playoffs bracket: Matchups, format, more

 - Phoenix MercuryLiveTodayTomorrowvs--|

-2022 WNBA Playoffs bracket: Matchups, format, more originally appeared on NBC Sports Chicago
+2022 WNBA Playoffs bracket: Matchups, format, more originally appeared on NBC Sports Boston

 The race for the 2022 WNBA title is on.